GValue

 // Initialize it to hold a boolean

-Although you should always use native JavaScript accessors for properties, the property methods can be used to demonstrate how to work with GValue:
+Although you should always use JavaScript property accessors for native values, the GObject.Object.get_property()

 const action = new Gio.SimpleAction({